Click here for the Meeting Agenda

 I moved to Sarratt in 2015 after living in Chorleywood for 15 years.
 I am married to Stuart, a Doctor and have a son Oliver, also a Doctor and a daughter Izzy who is a secondary school teacher.
 After returning from a spell in Australia I attended Rickmansworth Grammar and Amersham College before studying studying Ceramics at the Central School of Art.
 I taught ceramics and art at West Herts College (Callowlands) and Berkhamsted Boys & Girls Schools before moving to the Wirral in Cheshire where I focused on my own work exhibiting mostly in London and Oxford.
 My great passion is for my dressage horses.
 I represented East of England this year and have competed at the British Dressage Nationals.
 I love to sing, garden, walking and riding with my family through our stunning countryside.
-As Lead Member for Environment I hope to maintain and improve our beautiful environment.

 Nick Mortimer, Lead for Environment